Student Conduct Policies and Procedures

-The student conduct administrator will determine if the proffered witness(es) have relevant information.
+The student conduct administrator will determine if the witness(es) have relevant information.

 If witnesses are approved to be present, the respondent and complainant are provided with a list of witnesses and any relevant documents related to their appearance at the hearing no later than five (5) business days before the hearing.
 All parties have the opportunity to pose questions of witnesses (through the CJC panel), regardless of who identified them to participate.

-The student conduct administrator will review any information report, witness statements, and any other documentary evidence to determine whether the proffered information is relevant and material to the determination of responsibility given the nature of the allegation.
+The student conduct administrator will review any investigative report, any witness statements, and any other documentary evidence to determine whether the included information contained is relevant and material to the determination of responsibility given the nature of the allegation.
 In general, the student conduct administrator may redact information that is irrelevant, more prejudicial than probative, or immaterial.
 The student conduct administrator may also redact statements of personal opinion, rather than direct observations or reasonable inferences from the facts, and statements as to general reputation for any character trait, including honesty.